Kmag20/AirBnB_clone/README.md

 This is the first part of the AirBnB clone project which involves building a command interpreter to manage all the instances/objects created.
 This first step is crucial since it will be intergrated with other important features in other projects.
 ## Classes :cl:

-HolbertonBnB utilizes the following classes:
+HBNB utilizes the following classes:

 |     | BaseModel | FileStorage | User | State | City | Amenity | Place | Review |
 | --- | --------- | ----------- | -----| ----- | -----| ------- | ----- | ------ |